 So, you should always know who is calling your APIs.
 There are several methods to authenticate:

 At the very least you should use an API key (asymmetric key) or basic access authentication (user/password) to increase the difficulty of hacking your system.
-But you should consider using OAuth 2 as your protocol of choice for a robust security of your APIs.
+But you should consider using OAuth 2 as your protocol of choice for strong, standards-based API authentication.

 3. OAuth & OpenID Connect

-What is OAuth 2?
-It is a magical mechanism preventing you from having to remember ten thousand passwords.
+OAuth 2 is a magical mechanism preventing you from having to remember ten thousand passwords.
 Instead of creating an account on every website, you can connect through another provider’s credentials, for example, Facebook or Google.

 It works the same way for APIs: the API provider relies on a third-party server to manage authorizations.
 The consumer doesn’t input their credentials but instead gives a token provided by the third-party server.
 It protects the consumer as they don’t disclose their credentials, and the API provider doesn’t need to care about protecting authorization data, as it only receives tokens.